17 November 2016

 Despite this all the evenings were amazing.
 I met a lot of people of different backgrounds, the different expectation of being at WebSummit and different views of their work life.
 I can only hope that this happens again at future meetings and it is not only a ‘once in a lifetime’ meeting but we will hopefully have an occasion to chat again.

 If you want to visit Lisbon and see what Lisbon looks like, don't come at a time when WebSummit happens.
 Life in this one week looks different than other weeks.
 On the streets, you meet thousands of people who have come to this conference.
 The nightlife at this time is very intensive.

 Lisbon will host WebSummit for three years.
 And because Lisbon was also the host this time they created a special ticket for everyone: for only 25 EUR everyone could use public transport from 5th Nov to 13th Nov.

 Women in Tech

-I felt as though women can come on this conference, but should stay with their own.
-It shouldn’t work like that.
+I felt as though women can come to this conference, but should stay with their own.
+It shouldn't work like that.
 It shouldn’t show that any gender is better than another.

-I had no expectation for WebSummit.
+I did not expect WebSummit.
 I only wanted to know what a huge conference like this looks like.
 And now I know.
-It’s too huge for me.
-You meet a lot of people, and now after everything, I’m only able to remember a few.
-WebSummit is a business conference and I’m not a business person.
-That’s why I will not come again next year.
+It's too huge for me.
+You meet a lot of people, and now after everything, I'm only able to remember a few.
+WebSummit is a business conference and I'm not a business person.
+That's why I will not come again next year.
 But if you would like to go there, tickets for WebSummit are already on sale!